ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 This report is an XML document, and contains extensible elements that allow for other types of data to be specified later.
 The aggregate reports can be submitted by the receiver to the Domain Owner's specified destination as declared in the associated DNS record.
-This document, in part, obsoletes and replaces [@?RFC7489], along with [@!I-D.ietf-dmarc-dmarcbis] and [@?I-D.ietf-dmarc-failure-reporting].
+This document, in part, along with DMARCbis [@!I-D.ietf-dmarc-dmarcbis] DMARCbis Failure Reporting [@?I-D.ietf-dmarc-failure-reporting], obsoletes and replaces DMARC [@?RFC7489].

 {mainmatter}